-Integrity

-Fundamental Element of Character Candid and honest

-Measured in terms of what is right and just

-Used to decide which part of the public to respond to.
-[TAC SOLIZE CIPC]

-Slide #

-1

-Public Interest

-Objectivity

-State of Mind

-Impartial

-Intellectually Honest

-Don't subordinate judgment.

-Free of appearances of Conflicts of Interest

-Linked to Independence in Attest Engagements.
-[TAC 501.73; CPC 0.300.050]

-FFE Module 5 - Codes of Conduct Copyright © Richard S. Mark Side FFE

-I

-2.00

-Public Interest

 Due Care

-Best Interest of Client consistent with Public Interest
+Best Interest of Client consistent with Public Interest Diligence

-Diligence

-Competence through experience & education

-Ignore pressures (threats) from those in a position of
+Competence through experience & education Ignore pressures (threats)from those in a position of authority pressures

-authority pressured interior

-EPE Module 6 - Codes of Conduct Copyright C Richard S Mark Blde #17

 Integrity/Objectivity [TX 501.73; AICPA 1.100; 1.300.040]

 Identify and manage threats to integrity and objectivity.

-- Evaluation is considered in relation to conflicts of interest through
+Evaluation is considered in relation to conflicts of interest through

 Professional service;

+Relationship; and/or

-Relationship; and/orMatter (undefined).
+• Matter (undefined).

 - Don't

-• misrepresent facts;
+misrepresent facts;

 Subordinating judgment.

+DPE Module 5 - Codes of Conduct: Copyright (0 Richard S. Mark Slide #18

+7

-Integrity/Objectivity [1,130,020] - Subordinating Judgment
+Integrity/Objectivity [1.130.020] - Subordinating Judgment

-• Differences of professional opinion above an acceptable threat
+Differences of professional opinion above an acceptable threat

 level must now be discussed/disclosed

 - Audit issues;

 - GAAP issues;

-- "other relevant professional standards" [undefined]
+"other relevant professional standards" [undefined]

-• A threat's significance should be considered in light of the
+A threat's significance should be considered in light of the

 position's

-Compliance with professional standards;Materially misrepresents facts; or
+Compliance with professional standards;

+Materially misrepresents facts; or

-Violates laws or regulations.
+- Violates laws or regulations.
 [1.130.020.04]

-VIOLECS IAWS OF TEGRITATIONS.
-[1.130,020,04]

-EPE Models 5 - Codes of Constant Cognitifie to Richard S. Mark
+EPE Models 5- Codes of Conduct Copyright S Richard 8.
+Mark

+-

+1

-Integrity/Objectivity[1.130.020; 2.130.020] - Subordinating Judgment
+Integrity/Objectivity [1.130.020; 2.130.020] - Subordinating Judgment

-• Differences above acceptable threat level, discuss with superiors
+Differences above acceptable threat level, discuss with superiors

 - Within the firm;

 Check legal obligations to disclose;

 Consult with legal counsel;

 - Document issue;

 - Leave.
 [1.130.020.05-08]

-• Differences within acceptable threat level
+Differences within acceptable threat level

 discuss with those with a different position.

-EPE Module 5 - Codes of Conduct Copyright © Richard S. Mark
+EPE Modus 5 - Codes of Canduct Copyright D Richard 5.
+Mark

+-

+1

 Conflict of Interest [CPC 1.110]

-• Evaluate based on the relationship(s) between
+Evaluate based on the relationship(s) between

 - Member/firm and client;

-- Member/firm and multiple clients
+Member/firm and multiple clients

-• Establish policies to identify and deal with conflicts.
+Establish policies to identify and deal with conflicts.
 [1.110.010.10]

-• Threats can be addressed through
+Threats can be addressed through

 - Disclosure (other than if independence is required); and

 • General; or

 • Specific.

 - Appropriate waiver.

-• AICPA now uses a "reasonable third party" to assess the conflict
+AICPA now uses a "reasonable third party" to assess the conflict

 while Texas requires the member to assess the conflict's

 potential impact on objectivity.
 [TAC 501.73]